When was the

 Old Testament written?

-Submit Bible questions, through our easy to use form, Who wrote the Old Testament its books and when did they do so?
-As ORIGINALLY inspired it was divided into three major divisions: 1) The Law, 2) The Prophets, and 3) The Writings.
+Who wrote the books of the Old Testament and when did they do it?
+As ORIGINALLY inspired it was divided into three major divisions.
+The first division was the Law, the second was the Prophets, and the third was the Writings.
 It was written from approximately the 1660s B.C. to the 400s B.C.
-The original Old Testament canonized by Ezra the prophet contained twenty-two books, one for each letter of the Hebrew alphabet.
+The original canonized version contained twenty-two books, one for each letter of the Hebrew alphabet.

-Later, God used priests such as Samuel, Jeremiah and Ezekiel, descendants of Aaron, to write other books of the Old Testament.
-What they had written were 'laid up before the Lord.'
+Later, God used priests such as Samuel, Jeremiah and Ezekiel, descendants of Aaron, to pen other books of the Old Testament.
+What they had created was 'laid up before the Lord.'
 When Samuel proclaimed the amended covenant for the children of Israel, after God granted their request for a king, he 'wrote it in a book (scroll) and laid it up before the Lord.'
 (1Samuel 10:25).

 Thus, important written accounts became part of the prophets, Psalms and historical writings.
 Ultimately, such writings were officially made a permanent part of the Word of God when Ezra the priest - assisted by the priests and Levites of the Great Assembly or Synagogue - completed the final editing and canonization of the Old Testament Scriptures in the late fifth century B.C.